x1yl/passwordgen.github.io/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Change from input prompt to dropdowns/text boxes

 See the [open issues](https://github.com/passwordgen/passwordgen.github.io/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>